-The NPPA Student Video Contest provides eligible members with an opportunity to compete against their peers and have their entries reviewed by working professionals.
+The NPPA Student Video Contest provides eligible students with an opportunity to compete against their peers and have their entries reviewed by working professionals.
 Student members may submit video clips for eligibility.
 This competition was created as a stepping stone to our professional TV contest; student members will compete within similar categories and rules.

 Questions and comments can be submitted to the contest chairs at email@example.com.
 If you are a professional who is interested in serving as a judge for the contest, please reach out to the chairs.